The State of Tennessee v. United States Department of Education

 Description: The Association of Christian Schools International and a female athlete in Arkansas are asking a federal district court to allow them to intervene in a lawsuit that challenges the Biden administration’s reinterpretation of federal law that allows males to compete on female athletic teams.
 Twenty state attorneys general, led by the state of Tennessee, are challenging a guidance document issued by the U.S. Department of Education and the U.S. Equal Employment Opportunity Commission that interprets Title IX of the Civil Rights Act, which prohibits “discrimination on the basis of sex,” to bar discrimination based on gender identity and sexual orientation.
 Among other things, this would require that schools subject to Title IX allow males who identify as female to participate on female athletic teams and use female-designated showers and locker rooms.

-Twenty state attorneys general, led by the state of Tennessee, are challenging guidance documents issued by the U.S. Department of Education that interpret Title IX, which prohibits “discrimination on the basis of sex,” to bar discrimination based on gender identity and sexual orientation.
+In the case, The State of Tennessee v.
+United States Department of Education, 20 states, led by Tennessee, are challenging documents issued by the U.S. Department of Education that mandate a redefinition of the word “sex” in Title IX to include “gender identity” and “sexual orientation” even though this contradicts the law.
 Among other things, these documents would require that schools subject to Title IX allow males who identify as female to participate on female athletic teams and use female-designated showers and locker rooms.

 ACSI’s schools have approximately 500,000 students throughout the country.
 The ACSI schools compete against public schools that receive federal financial assistance and are required to adhere to the new federal mandate.
 This places Christian schools and their female athletes at a disadvantage because the public schools they compete against in athletic events would be required by the Biden administration to permit males to compete on female sports teams.